 Zoe R. Plympton

 Zoe Plympton is an associate in Ropes & Gray’s litigation and enforcement practice group.
-Zoe’s practice covers a wide range of civil litigation, including complex commercial disputes, government investigations, regulatory compliance reviews, and federal securities litigation.
-Zoe represents an array of clients, including private equity firms, public utilities, and directors and officers of public companies and closely-held corporations.
+Zoe’s practice covers a wide range of litigation, including complex commercial disputes, government investigations, regulatory compliance reviews, and federal securities litigation.
+Zoe represents an array of clients, including private equity firms, public utilities, non-profit organizations, and directors and officers of public companies and closely-held corporations.

 Zoe also maintains an active pro bono practice.
 She represents an inmate in federal court, represents women in state court petitioning to seal their criminal records, and reviews prisoners’ requests for assistance in seeking exoneration.